Contrast-Security-OSS/contrast-rO0/README.md

 likely won't be part of any mass exploitation tool for a while.

 ## Supported systems
-Although it's not tested on them all, the agent should work great on the following platforms:
+Although it's not tested on them all, the agent should work well on the following platforms:
 * Java 5-8
 * OpenJDK/HotSpot, JRockit, IBM